 This healthy breakfast bowl gives you 15 grams of protein thanks to a big boost from the tofu scramble.
 If you've never had tofu scramble before, or if you aren't usually a fan of tofu, I implore you to give it a try!
 It's amazing how the texture + flavor combo mimics eggs.
 And of course, if you prefer, you can totally substitute eggs for the tofu scramble.
 (You've gotta make it work for you!)

 Health Benefits of a Breakfast Bowl Recipe

 I've covered protein, but what about all the other nutrients?
 This breakfast bowl recipe is loaded with vitamins, minerals, dietary fiber, and all that other good stuff.
 I like to aim for a balance of nutrients with my meals, so I like to add veggies and fruit to every meal.

 Golden potatoes are a good source of vitamins, particularly if you don't peel them.
 They tend to be less starchy than russet potatoes and brown nicely with creamy centers.
 Yum, yum!

 Avocado, of course, is one of my favorite foods and are loaded with dietary fiber and healthy fat.
 Healthy fat is needed for a balanced diet, so if avocados aren't your thing, then add in 1 teaspoon of MCT oil per serving to still get that healthy fat (and you won't even taste it!).

 Breakfast is a beloved meal at my house, and we love to get creative with what we have in the morning.
 Here are some of my family's fav breakfast recipes:

-What did you add to this breakfast bowl to make it the star of your next meal?
+This recipe can be the main event or a savory part of a delicious brunch... you choose!
 Don't forget to rate + review the recipe below, as well as let me know how you made this recipe your own!